Needy (song): Critical reception

 The song received general acclaim from music critics.
 Callie Ahlgrim of Business Insider described "Needy" as “one of the best pop ballads in recent memory."
 Ross Horton from The Line of Best Fit called the song "sexy, lights-off RNB, rich and juicy in equal measure, like some of Rihanna's more sensual moments".
 Michael Cragg of The Guardian stated that the song "unravels like a series of confessional, self-aware text messages, the sort that aren't necessarily asking for a reply".
 Sal Cinquemani from Slant Magazine said that in this song that Grande is not afraid to admit that she is "needy".

 Commercial performance

 Following the release of Thank U, Next, all 12 tracks entered within the top 50 of the US Billboard Hot 100; "Needy" debuted and peaked number 14, becoming the highest-charting non-single track from the album.
 On June 15, 2020, it received a platinum certification from the Recording Industry Association of America (RIAA).
-In the United Kingdom, the song reached number eight on the UK Singles Chart and was certified silver by the British Phonographic Industry (BPI).
+In the United Kingdom, the song reached number eight on the UK Singles Chart and was certified gold by the British Phonographic Industry (BPI).
 "Needy" debuted on several territories, peaking within the top 50 of Ireland (5), Malaysia (9), Singapore (10), New Zealand (11), Australia (13), Lithuania (14), Canada (16), Portugal (16), Slovakia (23), Latvia (30), Hungary (31), Czech Republic (39), Iceland (40), the Netherlands (41), Scotland (42), and Sweden (43), and further reaching Germany (65), Spain (69), and France (100).